okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 # Monitor Okta

 Okta offers monitoring and alerting capabilities through Okta's APIs, SDKs, and Admin Console.
-All [supported eventful](/docs/reference/api/event-types/) activities within your Okta organization (org) are captured and available through system logs and allows you to:
+All [supported eventful](/docs/reference/api/event-types/) activities within your Okta organization (org) are captured and available through system logs and allow you to:

 * determine connectivity status from global internet locations to your Okta org
 * identify trends related to users, applications, policies, and other Okta entities